N-narendra/MusicPlayer/README.md

 # MusicPlayer
 A Simple MusicPlayer is Written By Bash And Easy To use.

-This MusicPlayer Help To Play Audio From Terminal by using Aplay command.
+This MusicPlayer Help To Play Audio From Terminal by using ghostdio command.

 Usage:-